Tanzania has Three international airports

 December through March can get quite hot and humid, especially in Western and Southern Tanzania which makes it a little uncomfortable to spend a lot of time in the bush.

-Therefore the best time to visit Tanzania is during the main dry season, from May to October.
+The best time to visit Tanzania is during the main dry season, from May to October.
 The rains make access to some of Tanzania’s parks and reserves difficult, and trekking also becomes cumbersome.

 If you want to see the Great Annual Migration of millions of zebra and wildebeest in the Tanzania’s northern parks – the Serengeti and Ngorongoro Conservation Areas, the best time February – March when the wildebeest and zebra have their young.
 At this time the herds concentrate in the south of the Serengeti, and it’s easy to plan your wildlife viewing in that area.
 The migration usually moves out of the Serengeti area by the end of June and doesn’t return until December.